MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 ### Azure Monitor

 With the powerful Azure Monitor analytics engine, you can interactively work with log data and combine them with other monitoring data for trending and other data analysis.
 Views and dashboards allow you to visualize query data in various ways from the Azure portal, and import it into Power BI.
-Monitoring solutions include queries and views to present the data they collect.
 Insights such as Application Insights, Azure VM insights, and Azure Container insights include customized visualizations to support interactive monitoring scenarios.

 ## Alerting